trina731/SecureYourFlight/README.md

 # Secure Your Flight

-Crowdsourcing Security and Check-in Line Times for Airplane flights
+Full-stack web application to crowdsource security and check-in line times for airplane flights.
+Uses various APIs to estimate a departure time to leave for the airport

-## Getting Started
+## Run Locally

-Run app.py on your local machine
+Run app.py on your local machine using `python app.py`

-### Prerequisites
+### Requirements

+- Sqlite
+- Python
-Sqlite, Python, Flask
+- Flask

 ## What Inspired Us

-We're always too late or too early to the airport.
+We're always too late or too early to the airport - we wanted to develop an application thd elp us decide upon the optimal time to leave for the airport.
+We realized that much of our uncertainity came from wait times in the airport so we aimed to solve this problem by crowdsourcing this data.

 ## What We Learned

-We had no web dev experience before this so we learned about many new skills and how to create a full stack framework and access APIs
+We had no prior web development experience, so we gained many new skills in this area such as:

-## Challenges Faced

-Because of our little experience with web dev, we found debugging difficult.
+- Python
+  - Flask
+  - making API requests
+- Vanilla HTML
+- integration of front-end and back-end technologies

 ## Authors